Government stands firm over pay deal for nurses

 Pressed on whether he is willing to discuss pay with the RCN, Mr Barclay said: “We’ve been clear that we have an independent process and that is the process we followed.”

+He said ministers “hugely value” the work of nurses, adding that three-quarters of NHS trusts in England are not on strike.

-He has repeatedly said the Government is sticking to the recommendations of the independent pay review body, which said nurses should get a pay rise of around £1,400.
+Mr Barclay has repeatedly said the Government is sticking to the recommendations of the independent pay review body, which said nurses should get a pay rise of about £1,400.

 The RCN has been calling for a pay rise at 5% above inflation, though it has indicated it would accept a lower offer.